flex-height

 • Lower initial costs

-• Maintenance performed only when necessary
+• Maintenance carried out only when necessary

 • Unplanned downtime